shown in other instead.

 When the vector data is added, its image is displayed atop all the layers in the Preview panel (the order of layers display may be changed), and the Vector layer parameters become available.

-The Tag is in fact a set of rules used to pick the specific data from the list of all available vector data.
+The Filter is in fact a set of rules used to pick the specific data from the list of all available vector data.
 The rules are created using the Attributes.
-Only the objects that fit to the requirements of every attribute are generated based on this tag.
+Only the objects that fit the requirements of every attribute are generated based on this filter.

-Click the Add button in the Tags window of the Parameters panel.
+Click the Add button in the Filters window of the Parameters panel.

-Double-click on the tag to specify a tag name.
-To remove a tag use Remove button.
+Double-click on the filter to specify a filter name.
+To remove a filter use Remove button.
+You can add as many filters as necessary.

 The available operators are: =, !=, >, <, ANY.
 ANY generates all the objects that have any value assigned for the selected attribute.